-- The SOU Clinical Mental Health Counseling Program provides a personal academic environment with small classes where faculty members support students' personal and professional growth. - Students develop a deep understanding of the personhood of the counselor as an important foundation for the counseling relationship. - Students attain a broad theoretical and empirical understanding of counseling. - Students grow in counseling skills throughout their studies, beginning experiential training in the first term with close supervision and guidance. - Students learn to think and act ethically, demonstrating professional accountability and acumen for thewelfare of clients, agencies, communities, and the clinical mental health counseling profession. - Students grow in multicultural competence and demonstrate understanding and support of the increasing diversity of our communities. - Students develop strong professional identities as clinical mental health counselors. - Graduates provide exceptional mental health services within public and private agencies and effectivelywork with individuals, groups, families, and social systems. - Graduates qualify to become licensed professional counselors (LPC) throughout the United States. - Graduates are eligible for recognition by the National Board of Certified Counselors (NBCC), as NationallyCertified Counselors (NCC) after passing the National Counselor Examination (NCE).
+- The SOU Clinical Mental Health Counseling Program provides a personal academic environment where faculty members are deeply committed to our students' personal and professional growth. - Students develop a deep understanding of the personhood of the counselor as an important foundation for the counseling relationship. - Students attain a broad theoretical and empirical understanding of counseling. - Students grow in counseling skills throughout their studies, beginning experiential training in the first term with close supervision and guidance. - Students learn to think and act ethically, demonstrating professional accountability and acumen for the welfare of clients, agencies, communities, and the clinical mental health counseling profession. - Students grow in multicultural competence and demonstrate understanding and support of the increasing diversity of our communities. - Students develop strong professional identities as clinical mental health counselors. - Graduates provide exceptional mental health services within public and private agencies and effectively work with individuals, groups, families, and social systems. - Graduates qualify to become licensed professional counselors (LPC) throughout the United States. - Graduates are eligible for recognition by the National Board of Certified Counselors (NBCC), as Nationally Certified Counselors (NCC) after passing the National Counselor Examination (NCE). - The CMHC curriculum meets the educational requirements for licensure as a Licensed Professional Counselor by the Oregon Board of Licensed Professional

-- The CMHC curriculum meets the educational requirements for licensure as a Licensed ProfessionalCounselor by the Oregon Board of Licensed Professional Counselors and Therapists. - The Clinical Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (cacrep.org), to provide employment mobility for graduates.
+Counselors and Therapists.

+• The Clinical Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (cacrep.org), to provide employment mobility for graduates.